dhuszti/watsonx.data-lab/README.md

 * team 4: https://na4.techzone-services.com:26615/
 * team 5: https://na4.techzone-services.com:30707/

+Username and password are going to be shared on enablement.

 ## Infrastructure overview of Watsonx.data
 1. Go to top left corner click on four lines